 5) Consider a Reflector

-If you want a step by step guide to shooting in backlight, then you can find that here!
+If you want a step by step guide to shooting in backlight, then remember to download your free cheat sheet!